 During July, Health Canada’s ongoing forecasting analysis for the supply and demand of alcohol-based hand sanitizers determined that there was currently sufficient domestic production capacity to meet the demand over the next 12 months.
-As a result, the interim period for expedited licencing ended on July 13th, 2020 and regular service standards and requirements were reinstated for new product and site licence applications for alcohol-based hand sanitizers.
+As a result, July 13th marked the end of interim licencing for hand sanitizers and regular service standards and requirements were reinstated for new product and site licence applications for alcohol-based hand sanitizers.

 This simplified and flexible approach was taken to expedite required authorizations for alcohol-based hand sanitizers for companies that intended to manufacture, package, label and/or import and sell alcohol-based hand sanitizers.
 As of July 9th, the success of this approach resulted in 3,557 new alcohol-based hand sanitizers being licenced and 1,900 interim site licences issued under this process.

 What does it mean for interim licence holders?

 No action is required on the part of companies with existing interim Covid-19 licences (licences are denoted by the prefix “COV0000”).
 These licences will remain valid for Health Canada to meet their 12-month forecasting analysis for the maintenance of production capacity until such time when the regular supply of hand sanitizers stabilizes.
 After this period, a valid Site Licence will be required by manufacturers, packagers, labelers, importers, and sellers who hold an interim licence.